 Start by discussing your concerns with the other parent.
 Try to work out something mutually acceptable.
 It’s better for children when their parents work together to share concerns, information, and decision-making.

 That’s not saying it’s easy to do, especially if one or both of you have new partners.
-But making the effort definitely will help your children.
+But making the effort will help your children.
 If you’ve talked things over and you still have concerns, you can pursue family counseling or meet with a child specialist.
 You also could agree to obtain a mediator’s assistance or contact your county’s family court commissioner or clerk of court for court-referred mediation.
 When mediation doesn’t resolve your concerns, you may file a motion to change placement.
-But a motion based solely on the fact that you don’t like the other parent’s parenting style will not support a change.
+But a motion based solely on the fact that you don’t like the other parent’s parenting style or new partner may not be sufficient to warrant a change to the court order.
 Unless there are safety issues, it is generally best for parents to find a way to work out issues without the court’s involvement.
 You should consult with a family law attorney before filing any court action.

 Violating a court order that states certain times for the children to be placed with the other parent could lead the court to hold you in contempt or grant the other parent relief under a “petition to enforce physical placement.”
 Withholding children also can result in criminal charges.

-It’s difficult to force an unwilling parent to spend time with his or her children.
+It’s difficult to force an unwilling parent to spend time with thier children.
 If your children’s other parent fails to take them for placement as provided in your order, try to discuss the problem.
 Could the order be revised to better suit the other parent’s scheduling or other needs?
 Consider co-parent or family counseling.

 If a parent repeatedly and unreasonably fails to take the children as provided in the court order, you may ask the court to modify the placement schedule to order a schedule consistent with what’s actually happening.
 A change in placement may also be a basis for you to ask for a change in child support.

-The court has the power to allow the children to move and to adjust the placement schedule or order the children to stay with the other parent if you move.
+The Court will ultimately decide if the relocation is in the best interest of the children.
+It has the power to allow the children to move and to adjust the placement schedule or order the children to stay with the other parent if you move.
 The court will consider various factors in making decisions that reflect the best interests of the children.
 The decision to move with the children can have a major impact on your children and their relationship with each parent and on other aspects of the children’s lives such as school, extended family, and friends.
 You should obtain professional input and explore the impact of such an action before proceeding.